Radio Direction Finding Technology

 Yes, sort of...

-Wildlife trackers generally send very short bursts.
+Wildlife trackers generally transmit in very short bursts.

 That is not the biggest problem, but generally these trackers are very

 with gain (yagi, HB9CV, LogPer) in combination with a receiver in SSB

 In terms of receiving sensitivity, a pseudo doppler really can't

 1, It needs omnidirectional antennas with almost no gain,

-2, It needs a receiver in NBFM mode, which is much less sensitive than
+2, It needs a receiver in NBFM mode, which is less sensitive than

 3, Even our soft-switching technique does add some additional noise,

 And for an Amplitude RDF the following handicaps are true:

-1, It needs a receiver in AM mode, which is much less sensitive than a
+1, It needs a receiver in AM mode, which is less sensitive than a

 2, Even our soft-switching technique does add additional noise,

 So, for wildlife tracking the old fashioned way is very hard to beat.